aadinathaware/Netflix_Database_SQL/README.md

 ### Tables in the Database:
 - `MOVIES`: Contains movie titles and their IDs.
 - `DIRECTOR`: Stores director names and their IDs.
-- `CAST`: Lists cast members and their IDs.
 - `MISC`: Includes miscellaneous information like country and type.
 - `TIME_INFO`: Contains time-related data such as date added and release year.
 - `RATING`: Stores rating descriptions and their IDs.